Mrmongoose64/learningJournal2024/README.md

 ## 2024-12-23

 I wrote the tutorial for the pickup counter, thus completing all four of them.
-Each tutorial had the following number of steps
+Each tutorial had the following number of steps:
 * Main Menu - 18
 * Timer System - 12
 * Random Sound Effects - 9
 * Pickup Counter - 13

+## 2024-12-29

+I added the random sound effects system and pickup counter to the prototype.
+I also continued work on the minigame itself by adding a mechanism that switches scenes once all pickups in a level have been collected.